Trustly

 General information

-To perform a payout through the Trustly method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the payout process is provided below.
+To process a payout through Gate by using the Trustly method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of payout processing are provided below.

-- A customer orders a payout through the Trustly system.
+- A customer initiates a payout by using the Trustly method in the web service.

-- Merchant's web service sends the request for the payout processing by using Gate to the appropriate ecommpay URL.
+- The web service sends the request for processing the payout by using Gate to the specified ecommpay URL.

-- The payment platform performs all the necessary checks and processes the request.
+- The payment platform validates the required parameters and signature in the request.

-- The payment platform redirects the payout request to the Trustly service.
+- The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Trustly service.

-- The payout is processed on the Trustly side.
+- The payout is processed on the side of the Trustly service.

-- The payment platform sends a callback with the payment result to the web service.
+- The payment platform sends the result callback to the web service.

-- The customer receives the notification about the payout result from the web service.
+- The customer receives the payout result information from the web service.

 If the Trustly service assign the payout the success